pmgexpo17/ApiServicePeer/README.md

 # ApiServicePeer
 A python peer-to-peer framework for hosting api services for cloud apps integration

-Any UML state diagram of a large distributed program can be converted to a collection of ApiServicePeer micro-services
+Core design feature : A (http://www.agilemodeling.com/artifacts/sequenceDiagram.htm) UML sequence diagram of a distributed program is converted to a micro-services collection installed by docker in a server cluster.
+The code here only documents the micro services part.
+The front-end web app is currently in development.

 The design intention of a smart job is to enable a group of actors to each run a state machine as a subprogram of an integrated super program